Why another competition?

 The judges will make the final subjective decisions on whether the post-processing is too much or just right.
 Undoubtedly there will be grey areas and we look forward to some robust debate!

 We have also given considerable thought to the process of judging itself, which can be prone to various problems.
-It is inevitable that when zipping through so many images, a ‘WOW!’ photo with vibrant colours or a photo from an unusual angle will stand out.
-This is why so many photographs from iconic locations in extreme conditions, unusual aerial perspectives, astro images, and inventive composites do disproportionately well in competitions.
+It is inevitable that when zipping through so many images, a ‘WOW!’ photo with vibrant colors or a photo from an unusual angle will stand out.
+This is why so many photographs from iconic locations in extreme conditions, unusual aerial perspectives, astrophotography images, and inventive composites do disproportionately well in competitions.
 We hope to eliminate these judging problems by doing the following:

 - Preparing and briefing judges on what to expect and developing a process to help selection

 - Having a scoring system that guides the judges into assessing composition, light and subject and not just the instant visual impact of an image

 - Letting judges promote their favorite selections in an open discussion

 - Relying on far more than composite scoring, which tends to reward images that are disliked the least as opposed to images that invoke the most discussion and consideration